cecilitse/product-owner-upskilling-challenges/03-sinatra-web-app/README.md

 As a reminder, a list of activities is represented by an `Array` containing one `Hash` per activity.

+### Gather the activities

 First step, in the `app.rb` file, complete the list of activities with at least 3 activities.
 You can re-use the activities from the previous exercise or invent new ones.

+As a reminder, an activity is defined by a name, category, city, duration (in minutes), number of participants, price (in euros).

+On top of that, it could be nice to add a **photo URL** to have images to display on the web page.

+### Display them on your page

-Then, display your activities in the web page by completing the `views/index.rb` file.
+Then, display your activities in the web page by completing the `views/index.erb` file.

 **BONUS:** Try to be creative in the way you display your activities.